thjxs/Notes/package/webpack.md

 ## CONCEPTS
 At its core, webpack is a static module bundler for modern JavaScript applications.
 When webpack processes your application, it internally builds a dependency graph which maps every module your project needs and generates one or more bundles.

+## webpack-dev-server
+Use webpack with a development server that provides live reloading.

 ## What I need
 file-loader, json-loader, url-loader